News & Updates

 The first version of NetInfer is light weight and does not need the support of any third-party math libraries.
 Recently, we further improved it to accelerate the calculation.
 The NVIDIA cuBLAS library, an GPU-accelerated implementation of the basic linear algebra subroutines (BLAS), was used to accelerate the matrix computation such as matrix multiplication.

 The latest version of NetInfer can be downloaded here.
 This binary executable file was compiled by GNU C++ compiler (version 4.8.5) with the support of NVIDIA CUDA toolkit (version 10.1), and has been tested on CentOS 7.
-The tutorials will be online soon.

 ★Online version of NetInfer